sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - Clealy separate all database access code - into a repository layer (access to the database always has to go through the repository layer code)
   - release frequently

+## Student questions

+- ??Martin flower suggests each developer should have his/her own database.
+  But for external database such as Oracle or DB2, how can we provide separate database?

 ## References of "Database Migration lab"